 New stadium?
 Check.
 Home opener on national TV?
 Check.
 Three points?
 Check.

-Orlando City (1-0-0, 3 points) finally opened its brand new downtown stadium on Sunday night in front of a packed house of 25,527, and the party went almost exactly as planned.
+Orlando City (1-0-0, 3 points) finally opened its brand new downtown stadium in front of a packed house of 25,527, and the party went almost exactly as planned.
 Thanks to an early goal from Cyle Larin, the Lions bagged their first victory of the 2017 season with a 1-0 win over New York City FC (0-1-0, 0 points) at Orlando City Stadium.

 “Extremely pleased to get a result.
 Happy to give the fans something to be excited about,” Orlando City Head Coach Jason Kreis said after the match.
 “The fans were absolutely fantastic, the crowd was great.
 The level of work and commitment and togetherness by our team was off the charts.
 But we’ve got a lot of work to do, we know that.”